drstearns/tutorials/src/deploy2do/index.md

 You may see a message that the host is not yet in your known hosts list, and you can enter `yes` to add it to that list.
 You should then see a new prompt, which is a new bash shell running on your new droplet.
 You can now type commands as if you were directly connected to that droplet.
 Everything you type will be sent to the server and executed there.

+> **NOTE:** if the ssh connection times out, give it a minute and try again.
+Sometimes it takes a minute for the ssh server on a brand-new droplet to be ready for new connections.

 ## Verifying the Firewall

-The firewall should be enabled by default, but to verify this, enter this command:
+The firewall should be enabled by default, but to verify, enter this command:

 ```bash
 ufw status
 ```

+The `ufw` command is short for "uncomplicated firewall," and the `status` subcommand displays the firewall's current status.
 If it reports a status of "active" you are good to go.
 If it reports that the firewall is not enabled, you can enable it using these commands:

 ```bash
 ufw allow OpenSSH